 allowing you to make a donation in honor of a specific person.
 The

-notify the admin by email at the time you make the donation.
+by email at the time you make the donation.

 There has been an instance in one of my projects where